The Troubles of a Gnome: School curriculum debates

-In 2023, Jacek Podsiadło criticized the book, considering the fantasy novel The Ruins of Gorlan by Australian writer John Flanagan as a more valuable work.
-He ironically described Kossak-Szczucka's works as "perfectly suited by the Minister of Education to the interests of the modern student", such as "the carrying capacity of hens or the richness of plant cover".
+In 2023, Jacek Podsiadło also criticized the book, comparing it unfavorably with the more recent fantasy novel The Ruins of Gorlan by Australian writer John Flanagan, which he considered a more valuable work.
+He facetiously described Kossak-Szczucka's works as "perfectly suited by the Minister of Education to the interests of the modern student", citing such subjects as "the carrying capacity of hens or the richness of plant cover".